linnarsson-lab/BackSPIN/README.md

               Defaults to 1.15
        -r [float]
-              If the difference between the average expression of two groups is lower than threshold the algorythm uses higly correlated gens to assign the gene to one of the two groups Defaults to 0.2
+              If the difference between the average expression of two groups is lower than threshold the algorythm uses higly correlated genes to assign the gene to one of the two groups Defaults to 0.2
        -b [axisvalue]
               Run normal SPIN instead of backSPIN.